gitronald/google-exposure-engagement/README.md

    and saving the dataset to a directory "data" within the cloned repository.
 3. Use the Jupyter Notebooks section below to navigate the pipeline.

 <br>

 ---
 ## Datasets

-User-level aggregated data for replicating our main findings are available in
+User-level aggregated data for replicating our main findings must be downloaded
+from https://doi.org/10.7910/DVN/WANAX3 and placed in a `data` directory within
-the `data` directory.
+the cloned repository.
 Some columns have been removed to protect participant
 privacy.
 These datasets contain merged columns from all datatypes -- exposure,
-follows, and overall engagement -- and have prefixes to delineate among them.
+follows, and overall engagement -- and have prefixes to delineate among them,
-Please see the Methods section of the paper for additional details and context
-on each measure.
+which we provide and explain for each dataset below.
+Please see the Methods
+section of the paper for additional details and context on each measure.

 `data/users2018.csv`
 - Provides user-level aggregated data for participants from our 2018 study wave.